 Penetration testing is a key part of mitigating risk when using the IPMI service to monitor environmental system controls.

 Many organizations proactively scan and monitor for network-based vulnerabilities as part of an ongoing vulnerability management program.
 Dozens of commercial vulnerability scanning engines exist.
-One vulnerability that is often overlooked due to its seemingly low risk level are IPMI serviced related vulnerabilities.
+One vulnerability that’s overlooked due to a seemingly low risk level is Intelligent Platform Management Interface (IPMI) service vulnerabilities.
 While they may not allow for full system takeover, the potential effects on a critical system could be devastating.

 We rely heavily on the Tenable Professional vulnerability scanner for network vulnerability scans and exploitation-based activities.
-The purpose of this blog is not to endorse a scanner but to provide additional tools and resources for testing and validating vulnerabilities.
+The purpose of this blog is not to endorse a scanner.
+Rather, we wish to provide you additional tools and resources for testing and validating vulnerabilities.

 We are going to take a deep dive into the Intelligent Platform Management (IPMI) service (Nessus plugin IDs 68931 and 80101).
 The IPMI services provide system monitoring and configuration capabilities absent a specific operating system.